blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: key

-      The key code this sensor is looking for. **type** keycode from :mod:`bge.keys` module
+      The key code this sensor is looking for.

+      :type: keycode from :mod:`bge.keys` module

    .. attribute:: hold1

-      The key code for the first modifier this sensor is looking for. **type** keycode from :mod:`bge.keys` module
+      The key code for the first modifier this sensor is looking for.

+      :type: keycode from :mod:`bge.keys` module

    .. attribute:: hold2

-      The key code for the second modifier this sensor is looking for. **type** keycode from :mod:`bge.keys` module
+      The key code for the second modifier this sensor is looking for.

+      :type: keycode from :mod:`bge.keys` module

    .. attribute:: toggleProperty

-      The name of the property that indicates whether or not to log keystrokes as a string. **type** string
+      The name of the property that indicates whether or not to log keystrokes as a string.

+      :type: string

    .. attribute:: targetProperty

-      The name of the property that receives keystrokes in case in case a string is logged. **type** string
+      The name of the property that receives keystrokes in case in case a string is logged.

+      :type: string

    .. attribute:: useAllKeys

-      Flag to determine whether or not to accept all keys. **type** boolean
+      Flag to determine whether or not to accept all keys.

+      :type: boolean

    .. attribute:: events

-      a list of pressed keys that have either been pressed, or just released, or are active this frame. (read-only). **type** list [[keycode, status], ...]
+      a list of pressed keys that have either been pressed, or just released, or are active this frame. (read-only).

+      :type: list [[keycode, status], ...]

       * 'keycode' matches the values in :mod:`bge.keys`.
       * 'status' uses...